lvaldenebro/breaking-bad-character-searcher-js/README.md

 If you want to download this project, you'll need to:

 1. Clone all files in this repository
-2. Open it and run 'npm install' in your terminal.
+2. Open it and run `npm install` in your terminal.
 One this is done, you will have created a new_modules folder that will allow you to use the page.
-3. Run 'npm-start' in your terminal This will open the page in your predetermined browser.
+3. Run `npm-start` in your terminal This will open the page in your predetermined browser.
 4. You can now play!

 ## Credits